 STEP FOUR: Monetise

 Don’t expect to make money overnight from blogging, and don’t start a blog because you want to make money.
-Start a blog because you want to share your message and because you like writing.
+Create a blog because you want to share your message and because you like writing.
+It’s very important to balance monetization with value.
+Create good quality blog posts that people want to read and that solve their problems.

-Here are some ways that you can make money:
+Here are some ways that you can make money blogging:

 - Sponsored posts.
 You can set up your media kit (you can subscribe to get a template) and approach brands.
 You can also sign up on various platforms like theSalt, Webfluential and Intellifluence.